cloudpanel-io/docs/cloudpanel-ce/docs/frontend-area-cloud-features-digital-ocean.md

 ### Manual Backups

-Often you want to do a backup before releasing a new version of your application, and you want to retain the manually created **Snapshot** for some time.
+Often you want to do a **Backup** before releasing a new version or feature of your application.

 To create a **Backup**, click on the tab **Snapshots** and then on the button **Create Snapshot** top right.